Custom JavaScript Components

 Run

-, you will notice the component
+you will notice the component has been initialized.

-uses the collision
+uses the

-system, which only works with collider
+collision system, which only works with collider

 components.
-To make sure the raycast hits
+To make sure the ray

-something, we need to add more components!
+cast hits something, we need to add more components!

 Add a collision

-Reduce the radius to e.g. 0.15
+Set the radius to, e.g., 0.15

 .

-With this set up, we can “Package” and see that the raycast works.
+With this setup, we can “Package” and see that the ray cast works.

 Counting and Displaying